Protonx01/gallery_protection/README.md

 ## Gallery Protection

-app for security protocols of the gallery images
+app for security protocols of the gallery images in AmankSolutions website

+to be run on erpnext server with frappe

 #### License